Information for Trainees

 Training Staff & Associate Trainers

-Marilyn Sutcliffe, Vivienne Thomson and Hamish Brown.
+Marilyn Sutcliffe, Vivienne Thomson, Hamish Brown, and Martin Putt.

 Marilyn Sutcliffe is a Trainer, Educator and Practitioner.
 She is a Psychodramatist, and counsellor who works in private practice.